l00sy4/ShellterSkelter/README.md

 It reads the payload from a user-specified file, then it will pad it with NOP bytes according to the selected obfuscation method (MACfuscation/IPv4fuscation/UUIDfuscation require the payload's size to be a multiple of 6, 4 respectively 16).
 If no obfuscation method was selected or the payload is already a multiple of 6/4/16, it will skip padding.

 Afterwards, it will randomly generate a key (and IV, if using AES) of the specified size (in bytes) and encrypt the payload using the specified method.
-The key (and IV) will be written into the selected output file alongside the decryption function.
-If no obfuscation method was specified, the payload will also be written into the output file.
+A "Magic Byte" from the key will be randomly chosen to be the XOR key which will be used to encrypt the key.
+The Fowler-Noll-Vo hash of the magic byte will be computed and printed out, along with the FNV function itself and encrypted key.
+A function to decrypt the key at runtime is also printed out.

 Finally, it will obfuscate the (encrypted) payload using the specified method.
 The payload and deobfuscation function will be written into the selected output file.